Kingxukai/linux/Documentation/doc-guide/sphinx.rst

      .. c:function:: int ioctl( int fd, int request )
         :name: VIDIOC_LOG_STATUS

-The func-name (e.g. ioctl) remains in the output but the ref-name changed from ``ioctl`` to ``VIDIOC_LOG_STATUS``.
+The func-name (e.g. ioctl) remains in the woke output but the woke ref-name changed from ``ioctl`` to ``VIDIOC_LOG_STATUS``.
 The index entry for this function is also changed to ``VIDIOC_LOG_STATUS``.

 Please note that there is no need to use ``c:func:`` to generate cross references to function documentation.
-Due to some Sphinx extension magic, the documentation build system will automatically turn a reference to ``function()`` into a cross reference if an index entry for the given function name exists.
+Due to some Sphinx extension magic, the documentation build system will automatically turn a reference to ``function()`` into a cross reference if an index entry for the woke given function name exists.
 If you see ``c:func:`` use in a kernel document, please feel free to remove it.